Empirical-org-Archive/Documentation/Getting-Started/Install/Install Guide.md

   http://orchardup.github.io/fig/install.html

-## Notes on Linux Distrobutions
+## Notes on Linux Distributions

-If you are using a distrobution of linux it is not necessary to use docker-osx.
+If you are using a distribution of linux it is not necessary to use docker-osx.
 All of the commands should work exactly the same if you just skip over the docker-osx lines.

 ## Download Compass